Winter in Grossarltal

 That's why every hike and every mountain bike tour is an absolute treat in so many different ways.
 40 huts serve mouthwatering homemade specialties to hikers and bikers.
 There is no doubt, a hearty snack enjoyed amid alpine pastures tastes different: More authentic, more intensive, more natural.
 In addition, you are rewarded by magnificent mountain views of Hohe Tauern National Park.
 With your refreshment break over, you will continue exploring scenic summits, alpine meadows strewn with flowers and crystal-clear mountain tarns.

 The hiking village of Grossarl awaits you roughly in the middle of the valley with numerous mountain huts, a big sports & recreation center with swimming pool, sports facilities and the legendary GAUDI-Alm, Salzburg’s biggest playground set amidst alpine meadows.
 With the Grossarltal panorama lift, you will float from the town center up to your carefree mountain experience on and around the summits of the Kreuzkogel and Fulseck.
 Enjoy an excursion to “Mirror Lake” in Dorfgastein and to the newly redesigned Himmelreich reservoir in Grossarl, a paradise for the whole family.
-Fun and action are guaranteed by a mountain cart ride on the downhill track or mountain biking on a single-trail just recently enlarged in 2019, now extending some 10 km with an elevation change of around 1000 m.
+Fun and action are offered by a descent on a mountain bike on the single trail Großarltal, newly expanded in 2019, with a length of just under 10 km and a difference in altitude of around 1000 metres.

 Bergsteigerdorf® Hüttschlag a little farther back in the valley attracts visitors with its picturesque valley head.
 Also where Hohe Tauern National Park begins in Grossarltal.
 Which means, Hüttschlag offers tranquility, relaxation, pristine nature, along with some really challenging alpine tours and summit conquests, including the Keeskogel and Weinschnabel.
 Also especially popular is the hike along the Salzburger Almenweg from the Gamskarkogel via Hüttschlag to the Tappenkarsee, continuing the length of Grossarltal to Ghost Mountain in St. Johann Alpendorf and Wagrainis Grafenberg in Wagrain.
 Fixed-cable climbs through the Hüttschlager Wand promise pure adrenaline.